TodePond/TodePondDotCom/wikiblogarden/academia/open/garden/readme.md

 ## Academia

-By the way, when I say "academia", I'm also including the [academish] world in that, and [para-academia], and all other academia-adjacent things too.
+By the way, when I say "academia", I'm also including the [academish](https://inkandswitch.notion.site/Academish-Voice-0d8126b3be5545d2a21705ceedb5dd45) world in that, and para-academia, and all other academia-adjacent things too.

 ## Open garden academia